avast/retdec/README.md

 ### macOS

-1. There are currently no pre-built packages for macOS.
-You will have to build and install the decompiler by yourself.
-The process is described below.
+1. Either download and unpack a [pre-built package](https://github.com/avast/retdec/releases), or build and install the decompiler by yourself (the process is described below).

 2. After you have built the decompiler, you will need to install the following packages: